Aliucord/documentation/plugin-dev/3_patching.md

 # Patching

-Aliucord uses the ["pine"](https://github.com/canyie/pine) java method hook framework for hooking Discord's methods
+Aliucord currently uses the [Pine](https://github.com/canyie/pine) java method hook framework for hooking Discord's methods, though in plugins you should always use the XposedBridge wrapper to prepare for future internal code changes.

 You can use it to run your own code before, instead of or after any method of any Discord class